apache/superset/docs/faq.rst

 Can I upload and visualize csv data?
 -------------------------------------

-Yes, using the ``Add CSV Table to Database`` button on the ``Sources -> Database`` page.
-This brings up a wizard allowing you to configure the csv to dataframe conversion, and to select which database to add the csv table to.
-The table can then be loaded like any other on the ``Sources -> Tables`` page.
+Yes, using the ``Upload a CSV`` button under the ``Sources`` menu item.
+This brings up a form that allows you specify required information.
+After creating the table from CSV, it can then be loadede like any other on the ``Sources -> Tables``page.

 Why are my queries timing out?